2. Assessing indicators

 Where there is insufficient data to make an assessment, for example, when the time series is too short, or where there is no data available to compare, this is indicated by the ‘Insufficient or no comparable data’ category.

 For some indicators, it is not possible to formally determine statistical significance and in such cases the assessment has been made by comparing the difference between the value of the measure in the base or start year and the value in the end year against a ‘rule of thumb’ threshold.
+Where the data allow it, a 3-year average is used to calculate the starting value; this reduces the likelihood of any unusual years unduly influencing the assessment.
+Usually, the starting value is calculated from an average of the first three years of data for the long term assessment, or the three years centred around the beginning of the short term time period for the short term assessment.
 The standard threshold used is 3%, unless noted otherwise.
-Where the data allow it, a 3-year average is used to calculate the base year; this reduces the likelihood of any unusual years unduly influencing the assessment.

 Where an indicator value has changed by less than the threshold of 3%, the ‘Little or no overall change’ assessment result is used.
-The choice of 3% as the threshold is arbitrary but is used across other government indicators; the use of this approach is kept under review.
+The choice of 3% as the threshold is arbitrary but is used across other government indicatorsdeemed to be a suitable proxy for meaningful change.
+The use of this approach is kept under review.

-The assessment results only reflect the overall change in the measure from the base to latest year and do not reflect fluctuations during the intervening years.
+The assessment results only reflect the overall change in the measure from the starting value to latest year and do not reflect fluctuations during the intervening years.

 Where sufficient data are available, 2 assessment periods have been used: